 What will you learn?

-This highly informative one-day masterclass provides a practical overview of the science of meteorology, tailored to meet the needs of the disaster resilience sector.
+This highly informative masterclass provides a practical overview of the science of meteorology, tailored to meet the needs of the disaster resilience sector.
 Attend the masterclass to learn about the fundamentals of weather and deepen your understanding of weather forecasts and warnings.

 Learn from professional meteorologists about a range of topics, including: